harbik/scot/README.md

 </div>

-Colorado is an open-source Color Science data and algorithms library written in the Rust programming language, and is being developed by Gerard Harbers (Harbers Bik LLC).
-It targets applications such as color management and quality control for displays, graphic arts, and architectural lighting.
+Colorado is an open-source Color Science data and algorithms library written in the Rust programming language, targeting applications such as color management and quality control for displays, graphic arts, and architectural lighting.
-It implements methods and standards as defined by international standard organizations, such as the **CIE**, the *International Commission on Illumination*, and implements many other experimental color algorithms and datasets.
+It implements methods and standards as defined by international standard organizations, such as the **CIE**, the *International Commission on Illumination*, and also includes many other color algorithms and datasets.

 Colorado is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
+It is being developed by Gerard Harbers from *Harbers Bik LLC*.

-The base for the color algorithms in this library are spectral power distributions of emissive sources such as lights and displays, and spectral reflectivity and spectral transmissivity of materials.
-Spectral distributions are typically obtained from measurements using spectrometers, or defined by international standards.
+Mathematical representations of spectral distributions are the base many of color algorithms in this library, such spectral power distributions of lamps and displays, and spectral reflectivity and spectral transmissivity distributions of surfaces and transparent materials: they are typically measured using spectrometers, or defined by international standards.
-Many of these are contained in this library for use in standard calculations, or for use as examples and testing.
+This library has a large collection of these spectral distribution, and makes it easy to process them with various color models, or to create your own models.

 ## Features:
 - Spectral power distributions library for a lamps and illuminants, such as fluorescent and LED lamps.